kubos/kubos/docs/evented-control/index.rst

 * The ecp_loop() function iterates through the event loop for a fixed amount of time or following the execution of a listen callback.

-* The ECP_Destroy() function unregisters callbacks, deallocates memory and disassociates the client from any message subscriptions associated with it.
+* The ecp_destroy() function unregisters callbacks, deallocates memory and disassociates the client from any message subscriptions associated with it.

 The ECP middleware makes no assumptions about the number of processes subscribing to or publishing to a particular channel.
 Messages received over the ECP_Listen() interface are not directly acknowledged.
-Consumers of the ECP API may use SYS messages to discover the address of endpoints responsible for sending messages.

 Clients of the ECP middleware are expected to produce or consume messages broadcast on a channel; clients may both send and receive messages.
 Sending a message is simple, and requires a single call to the ecp_broadcast() function.
-Receiving messages requires the client to register a callback with the ECP_Listen() function.
+Receiving messages requires the client to register a callback with the ecp_listen() function.

 The ECP middleware functions each return an integer status code, cast as a KECPStatus type.
 They all return a zero upon successful completion.
 For